MutiullahKhan/WorldFish-Assignment/README.md

 ### Data Visualization
 Basic data visualization was performed in the above mentioned notebook.
 Later, a dashboard was configured using tableau public (WorldFish_Dashboard_mmkhan.png).
-The interactive dashboard can be accessed using the [link:](Dashborad.md) attaced in the main branch of the above repository.
+The interactive dashboard can be accessed using the [Dashboard.me](Dashborad.md) file attaced in the main branch of the above repository.